Scarpa Vs La Sportiva

 Good vs Bad, Ferrari vs Lamborghini, Messi vs Ronaldo – no matter where you look – there are always two opposing forces battling to reign supreme.

-When it comes to climbing shoes, the two clashing titans are Scarpa vs La Sportiva.
-These two Italian powerhouses have been amongst the handful of companies that have been at the forefront of the climbing shoe revolution since it started heating up in the late 70s.
+When it comes to climbing shoes, the two clashing Italian titans are Scarpa vs La Sportiva.
+These two Italian powerhouses have been at the forefront of the climbing shoe revolution since it started heating up in the late 70s.

 With so many similarities and both being renowned for creating awesome climbing shoes, how can we separate these two iconic shoemakers from one another?
 And which one should you look to for your next pair of climbing shoes?